Work Visa in South Africa

 - that the letter of employment is signed by both parties, in line with labour standards and conditional upon the General Work Visa to be issued.

-Any confirmation letter by the DoL currently takes up to nine months to obtain..
-Please note that no repatriation deposits are payable anymore.
+Any confirmation letter by the DoL currently takes up to nine months to obtain.
+Please note that no repatriation deposits are payable anymore, but that after having been in possession of a General Work Visa for five years or longer, a permanent residence permit may be granted.

 Intra Company Transfer Work Visa

-The Intra – Company Transfer Work Permit was implemented into the South African Immigration Law to transfer an employee from a foreign company to their South African branch, subsidiary or otherwise affiliated company.
-It allows international companies to transfer important and valuable employees to their South African branch, subsidiary or otherwise affiliated company for a period of 2 years under the old law.
+The Intra – Company Transfer Work Visa (ICT Visa) enables a company to transfer an important employee from the foreign company holding to their South African branch, subsidiary or otherwise affiliated company for a maximum period of 4 (four!)

-Under the new Regulations the visa is now valid for a maximum of four years in line with international standards, and provided good reasons can be brought forward, can since July 2015 be applied for – again – for another four years.
+Provided good reasons can be brought forward, an ICT Visa can be applied for – again – for another four years.
 Please note, that this is not an extension but an application for a new ICT Visa and that it is currently often rejected by the embassies for the reason that the candidate had with the first four years ample time to train and up-skill a local successor!

-The employee, however, has to be employed abroad at the dispatching company for a minimum of six months before he or she can receive an ICT Visa, the receiving company in South Africa needs to accept the secondment and to undertake the cover for all repatriation costs AND the company has to show a Skills Transfer Programme, by means of which the seconded foreign employee needs to up-skill and train a local or permanent resident in the skills set needed for the position occupied.
+The applying employee, however, has to be employed abroad at the seconding company holding for a minimum of six months before he or she can receive an ICT Visa.
+The receiving company in South Africa needs to accept the secondment and to undertake the cover for all repatriation costs AND the company has to show a Skills Transfer Program, by means of which the seconded foreign employee needs to up-skill and train a South African or permanent resident in South Africa in the skills set needed for the position occupied.

 Quota Work Permit

 The Quota Work Permit used to be granted to a limited number of applicants with proven knowledge, skills or experience and qualifications within determined categories, which are not sufficiently provided for in South Africa.
-This permit has been abolished under the new Regulations.
+This permit has been abolished in 2014.

 Exceptional Skills Work Permit

 A foreigner with exceptional skills or qualifications used to be able to apply for an Exceptional Skills Work Permit based solely on their skills or qualifications.
-This permit has been abolished under the new Regulations.
+This permit has been abolished in 2014.

 Critical Skills Work Visa